Robina Town Centre: History

 In 1998, the centre received a commendation from the Royal Australian Institute of Architects.
 Robina Library was housed on a lower level of Robina Town Centre near the lake until relocating off-site in 2000.

-In 2007 extension works added a second Woolworths supermarket, a large scale 10,000 sqm Big W, a two-storey Borders Book Store, a new entertainment and leisure precinct surrounding the lake including new cinemas and restaurants, a new 900-seat food atrium, and new stores and parking spaces.
-The clocktower, food court and central courtyard were removed, and the surrounding alfresco promenades were roofed.
-The extension was completed and was opened in 2009.

-In 2010, Robina Town Centre completed a $90 million expansion with the addition of a Myer store (in the location of the previous Event Cinemas) plus 12 new fashion stores in a new mall linking Arbour Lane to the food markets.

 In May 2015, a new mall opened adjacent to Market Hall with a 4,200 sqm Coles Store and an additional 1,500 sqm of retail space.
 Stage 2B of Market Hall (The Kitchens) opened in late 2016 with 55 new retailers.

-The shopping centre has five themed malls Arbour Lane, Bazaar Street, Food Markets, Fashion Mall (Crescent West) and the North Mall.

-The shopping centre was featured in several episodes of the first season of The Sleepover Club in 2003.
-The centre was also featured in the first episode of the Chris Lilley Netflix series Lunatics, with filming taking place inside and outside the David Jones store.

-Parking and transportation
+Parking and transport

 Robina Town Centre has an intelligent parking system, with parking assist bays and empty parking indicators to assist in finding a space.
 With approximately 6,000 car parks available, mostly undercover, the parking assist works using sensors above parks with LED indicators if a park is empty (green) or taken (red).